The goal of the network is to;

 Current and Planned Activities

-- Increased institutional partnership in the Northern Food Security TN with other UArctic member organizations and with the Circumpolar Agriculture Conference.
+- Increase institutional partnership between the TN on Northern Food Security and other UArctic member organizations and the Circumpolar Agriculture Conference.

-- Development of student and faculty exchange programs.
+- Continuously facilitate student and faculty exchange programs